PavanAditya/learno-react-native-app/README.md

 # MARVEL

 ## An online marvel app
-## Contains many marvel videos and action scene
+## Contains many marvel videos and action scenes

 Get entertained and also trained with the Marvel Video lessons available inside the app.